SonyResearch/simba/README.md

-# Simba
+# Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning

-Official implementation of Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning
+This is a repository of an official implementation of Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning.

 ## Getting strated